Democratic Memory Law: Summary

-In 2020, the government of Pedro Sanchez announced its intentions to introduce a new law to address the legacy of Francoism - the Democratic Memory Law.
+In 2020, the Sánchez government announced its intentions to introduce a new law to address the legacy of Francoism.
 On 15 September 2020, the cabinet approved a draft bill to be presented to parliament.
 The law passed the upper house of parliament on 5 October 2022, and came into effect on 21 October 2022.

 The bill includes a provision to ensure secondary school, Spanish Baccalaureate, and vocational training students are taught about the dictatorship.
-The bill would also declare the tens of thousands of convictions for military rebellion against Franco from 1936 to 1938 void, but bars those targeted by the illegitimate convictions from suing the government for compensation.
+The bill also declares the tens of thousands of convictions for military rebellion against Franco from 1936 to 1938 void, but bars those targeted by the illegitimate convictions from suing the government for compensation.

-As well, the law would render the government responsible for exhuming and identifying the bodies of those murdered by the fascist regime and buried in unmarked graves.
-It would create an official register of victims to connect currently scattered information about the victims and would include the possibility of DNA testing to help locate surviving relatives.
-The law would also redefine the Valley of the Fallen monument as a national cemetery for people killed on both sides of the civil war, with no remains to be placed in a place of particular prominence.
+As well, the law renders the government responsible for exhuming and identifying the bodies of those murdered by the fascist regime and buried in unmarked graves.
+It creates an official register of victims to connect currently scattered information about the victims and would include the possibility of DNA testing to help locate surviving relatives.
+The law also redefines the Valley of the Fallen monument as a national cemetery for people killed on both sides of the civil war, with no remains to be placed in particular prominence.

 The law also intends to finally remove a number of remaining Francoist symbols from the country, including the possibility of issuing fines of €200 to €150,000 for those who promote fascist symbols or attempt to humiliate the victims of fascism.
-It would also abolish the nobility titles awarded by the fascist regime and would dissolve the Francisco Franco National Foundation.
+It also abolished 33 titles of nobility awarded by the fascist regime and would dissolve the Francisco Franco National Foundation.